Chefs Notes

 You mix chia seeds with milk, yogurt, and applesauce, then let the fridge do the work overnight.
 The applesauce adds natural sweetness and a lovely texture variance.

 Prep these in mason jars on Sunday night for the week ahead.
-Waking up to a ready-to-eat meal is the ultimate form of self-care.
+Waking up to a ready-to-eat meal is the best form of self-care.

 7. Applesauce Smoothie

-Yes, you read that right, and yes, it is DIVINE.
+Yes, you read that right, and yes, it is so good.
 It tastes like apple pie in a glass but is refreshing and cool.

 Blend applesauce with yogurt, a frozen banana, and a pinch of cinnamon for a creamy, frosty treat.
 It is a fantastic way to use up that half-empty jar sitting in the fridge.